1.0 Purpose: 1.1 To lay down Standard Operating Procedure for Storage and Hold Time of Starting Material, Intermediate, and bulk products.

 - Hold Time Report And Summarization Of Test

 5.7.2 A separate report shall be prepared for Hold Time Study.
 The Report shall include a Concise description and summary of all studies performed.
-A detailed result and discussion shall be the part of the Report which contains observations and data results obtained during the Hold time study, and Hold time period shall be summarized in the Report.
+A detailed result and discussion shall be part of the Report which contains observations and data results obtained during the Hold time study, and the Hold time period shall be summarized in the Report.

-A summary of any incident and corresponding root cause, its impact on study, any unexpected observation (if any), deviation shall be captured in the Report.
+A summary of any incident and corresponding root cause, its impact on the study, any unexpected observation (if any), or deviation shall be captured in the Report.
 A recommendation (if any) should be documented in the Report.

-- °C -Degree Celsius
+- °C -Degrees Celsius